streem/streem-sdk-ios/README.md

 ### Example App Requirements

 * Xcode 11 with Swift 4.2
-* Cocoapods 1.8 or later
+* Cocoapods 1.9 or later (1.10 for debug symbols)
 * ARKit compatible device with IOS 11.3

 ### Company/App Setup

 * Obtain your `company_id` from Streem
-* Provide your IOS bundle id for any apps you are going to use the Streem SDK in (later you will be able to do this from a self-service portal)
+* Provide your IOS Bundle ID for any apps you are going to use the Streem SDK in (later you will be able to do this from a self-service portal)
-* Streem will provide you with an `appId`  for each of your IOS apps
+* Streem will provide you with an `appId`  for each of your IOS apps (e.g. you'll need one for development and release, if you use different Bundle IDs)
 * Now that you have your App IDs, follow the steps in the [CallKit Setup Instructions](docs/callkit.md)
 * StreemKit expects to be called from a ViewController within a NavigationController, in which it will present its own ViewController.